-Identify one place where you’ve remained in your comfort zone and how that’s impacted your business.
+1. Identify one place where you’ve remained in your comfort zone and the impact to your business.

-Write down the reason why you postpone getting that thing done.
+2. Write down the reason why you postpone taking action.

-If you decided to challenge yourself, what milestone would you set for yourself?
+3. If you decide to challenge yourself, what milestone will you set for yourself?

-Identify who you need on your team that would support your efforts.
+5. Identify who you need on your team to support your efforts.

-Highly successful entrepreneurs consistently seek a better way.
+Highly successful accounting professionals consistently seek a better way.
 Their commitment to strategic growth is greater than their need to know it all.
 In fact, they surround themselves with people who are smarter than they are.

 Growth happens from the inside out.
 Your thoughts influence your actions.
 Follow these recommendations for your accounting firm to succeed without burnout.
 Discover how to increase your revenues and attract high value clients.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.